No-dimensional Tverberg Theorems and Algorithms

 Algorithmically, Tverberg's theorem is useful for finding centerpoints of high-dimensional point sets, which in turn has applications in statistics and mesh generation~\cite{MillerSh10}.
 In fact, most algorithms for finding centerpoints are Monte-Carlo, returning some point $p$ and a probabilistic guarantee that $p$ is indeed a centerpoint~\cite{ClarksonEMST96,Har-PeledJ19}.
 However, this is coNP-hard to verify.
 On the other hand, a (possibly approximate) Tverberg partition immediately gives a certificate of depth~\cite{MillerSh10,mw-approx}.
-Unfortunately, there are no polynomial-time algorithms for finding optimal Tverberg partitions, and the approximation algorithms are not truly polynomial in the dimension.
+Unfortunately, there are no polynomial-time algorithms for finding optimal Tverberg partitions.
 In this context, our result provides a fresh notion of approximation that also leads to very fast polynomial-time algorithms.

 Furthermore, the Tverberg problem is intriguing from a complexity theoretic point of view, because it constitutes a total search problem that is not known to be solvable in polynomial time, but which is also unlikely to be NP-hard.
 So far, such problems have mostly been studied in the context of algorithmic game theory~\cite{NRTV2007}, and only very recently a similar line of investigation has been launched for problems in high-dimensional discrete geometry~\cite{mmss-cc,MulzerSt18,Filos-RatsikasG19, dgmm-survey}.
 Thus, we show that the \emph{no-dimensional} variant of Tverberg's theorem is easy from this point of view.
-Our main results are as follows: \begin{itemize} \item Sarkaria's method uses a specific set of $k$ vectors in $\R^{k-1}$ to lift the points in the Tverberg instance to a Colorful \Caratheodory instance.
+Our main results are as follows:

+\begin{itemize} \item Sarkaria's method uses a specific set of $k$ vectors in $\R^{k-1}$ to lift the points in the Tverberg instance to a Colorful \Caratheodory instance.
 We refine this method to vectors that are defined with the help of a given graph.
 The choice of this graph is important in proving good bounds for the partition and in the algorithm.
 We believe that this generalization is of independent interest and may prove useful in other scenarios that rely on the tensor product construction.